TechArcanist/HeatData-Logger/README.md

 ## Components Used
 - Contactless Temperature Sensor (e.g., MLX90614)
-- Microcontroller (e.g., Arduino, ESP32)
-- Wi-Fi Module (for data upload)
+- ESP32
 - Spreadsheet Integration Tool (e.g., Google Sheets API)
 - Jumper Wires
 - Power Supply

 ## How It Works

 The contactless temperature sensor captures temperature data, which is then processed by the microcontroller.
-The temperature readings are automatically uploaded to a spreadsheet using an integration tool.
+The temperature readings are automatically uploaded to a spreadsheet using google sheets library.
 Users can view and analyze the data in real-time through the spreadsheet interface.

 ## Installation
 Clone the repository: